The 10 Best Cocktail Bars in Dallas — From Upscale Haunts to Inviting Mainstays

 Clifton Club serves up some fantastic cocktails on Fitzhugh.
 (Photo by Megan Ziots)

-Another new favorite, this neighborhood bar comes from Beverley’s owner Greg Katz.
-He transformed the former Zippers space on Fitzhugh Avenue to create this slick new, intimate bar.
-Some favorite drinks include the Firing Squad (tequila, hibiscus, ginger, house Tajin) and Clifton Collins.
+This neighborhood bar comes from Beverley’s owner Greg Katz.
+He transformed the former Zippers space on Fitzhugh Avenue to create this slick new, intimate space.
+Some favorite drinks include the Firing Squad (tequila, hibiscus, ginger, house Tajin) and passionfruit vodka fizz.
 Don’t miss the bar bites menu as well.
 The whipped ricotta is a must-try.

 Ruins boasts tacos, tequila, and live music.
 Courtesy of Ruins